jrpotter/notebook/formal_system/proof_system/equiv_trans.md

 Basic
 Which property of partitions is analogous to the law of excluded middle on "logical space"?
 Back: Exhaustiveness.
-Reference: “Law of Noncontradiction,” in _Wikipedia_, June 14, 2024, [https://en.wikipedia.org/w/index.php?title=Law_of_noncontradiction](https://en.wikipedia.org/w/index.php?title=Law_of_noncontradiction&oldid=1229006759).
+Reference: _Wikipedia_.
+“Law of noncontradiction.”
+June 13, 2025. [https://en.wikipedia.org/w/index.php?title=Law_of_noncontradiction](https://en.wikipedia.org/w/index.php?title=Law_of_noncontradiction&oldid=1295459298).
 <!--ID: 1721354092801-->
 END%%

 %%ANKI
 Cloze
 The law of {1:contradiction} is to "{2:mutually exclusive}" whereas the law of {2:excluded middle} is "{1:jointly exhaustive}".
-Reference: “Law of Noncontradiction,” in _Wikipedia_, June 14, 2024, [https://en.wikipedia.org/w/index.php?title=Law_of_noncontradiction](https://en.wikipedia.org/w/index.php?title=Law_of_noncontradiction&oldid=1229006759).
+Reference: _Wikipedia_.
+“Law of noncontradiction.”
+June 13, 2025. [https://en.wikipedia.org/w/index.php?title=Law_of_noncontradiction](https://en.wikipedia.org/w/index.php?title=Law_of_noncontradiction&oldid=1295459298).
 <!--ID: 1721354092805-->
 END%%